'Othering' in Media and Steps Towards a More Inclusive Society

 Mass media is not only a primary source of information for a broad audience, but it can also be a source of prejudice, stereotyping and alienation.

 Since most nationals have much less personal contact with migrants, than with their closest social groups, they are likely to form their assumptions based on the images displayed in the media.
 The task of the media is to inform the public about social events and problems.
-But the news is rarely objective facts, but rather the product of the journalists’ interpretation.
+However, the news do not always present objective facts, and are often the product of the journalists' interpretation.
 Journalists are in the position to select the content and frame it using particular language.
 In other words, they choose what story to tell and how to tell it.

 Sociologists have done extensive research on the media discourse and identified a number of common 'roles' of migrants in news stories.
 Among these are: